Los Solidarios: Coup of 1923

 By the time two Solidarios arrived in Xixón, Primo de Rivera had begun preparations for the coup and subsequent repression of anarcho-syndicalism.
 At this time, only the anarchist movement was planning to resist the coup; Garcia Oliver met with the CNT national committee to make plans for a revolutionary general strike, but Pestaña informed him that repression and internal divisions had already devastated the organisation, leaving it unable to meet the needs of a social revolution.
 Pestaña also said that, without any other organisations with which they could form an alliance against the coup, the CNT would be alone in opposing the dictatorship.
 Los Solidarios redoubled their efforts to organise against the coming coup.

 By August 1923, Durruti and Torres Escartín were beginning preparations for the robbery.
 They urgently requested other Solidarios to join them, as 1,000 rifles had already been ordered from the arms manufacturer Garate, Anitua y Compañía in Eibar.
 On 1 September 1923, members of Solidarios carried out an armed robbery of the Xixón bank branch.
 They seized money from the bank vault and shot the bank manager Luis Azcárate Alvarez after a struggle, wounding him in the neck.
 They made off with more than half a million pesetas in cash, stolen from the payroll of the business group Duro Felguera.
 They left the bank and escaped in a getaway car, pursued by the Civil Guard, who found and arrested the driver outside of the city.
-The driver told them that the robbers had hired him for an trip from Uviéu to Xixón and hijacked his car.
+The driver told them that the robbers had hired him for a trip from Uviéu to Xixón and hijacked his car.
 After returning his car to him, they went to the train station at Llanera.
 The Civil Guard cordoned off the whole province in the search for the robbers.
 In an interview with journalists, Rosales Martel estimated that more than 700,000 pesetas had been stolen, although the Solidarios themselves only made off with 650,000, implying they had left a cut behind for their victims.
 The Xixón robbery was one of the largest "expropriations" carried out by anarchists during this period.